cagov/covid19.ca.gov-site-eng-playbook/content/pages/fun.md

   order: 998
 ---

-The COVID-19 pandemic has been a life-changing, history-altering event.
-With so much going on in maintaining covid19.ca.gov and our personal lives, things can sometimes get a little heavy.
-It helps to have a little bit of levity during the day.
+Changing how things get done in government is difficult.
+Doing it during a life-changing, history-altering event like the COVID-19 pandemic can be beyond stressful.
+With so much going on in maintaining covid19.ca.gov and our personal lives, things can get a little heavy.

+That's why we take time in the day to create a supportive, fun culture that helps us deliver our best work for Californians.

 ## Appreciations